Population Characteristics

 Population of Standard by Ethnicity and Origin

 The population of Standard is quite diverse, which contributes to the village's vibrant cultural landscape.
 Standard is inclusive and accepts various ethnic groups with open arms.
-Furthermore, the province appreciates the unique contributions that each ethnicity brings.
+Furthermore, the village appreciates the unique contributions that each ethnicity brings.

-The top 5 ethnicities and origins in the province are German, which accounts for 34.85% of the total population, followed by English (25.76%), Irish (19.70%), Scottish (19.70%), and Danish (18.18%).
+The top 5 ethnicities and origins in Standard are German, which accounts for 34.85% of the total population, followed by English (25.76%), Irish (19.70%), Scottish (19.70%), and Danish (18.18%).

 Immigration Profile